Mohannad-Elsayed/doubly-linked_list_in_C/README.md

       }
     ```
 3.  **Implement a printing and traversing function** Implement a function that only prints an element.
 Implement another function for traversing.
 Define macros `__printElement`, `__traverseFunction` respectively.
-  - Signature of a printing function should be:
+  - Prototype of a printing function should be:
     ```c
       void fun(ElementType*);
     ```
-  - Signature of a traversing function should be:
+  - Prototype of a traversing function should be:
     ```c
       int fun(ElementType*);
     ```